vegawidget/ggvega/README.md

 <!-- badges: end -->

-The goal of ggspec is to …
+The goal of ggspec is to convert a ggplot2 object into a JSON-serializable list.

 ## Installation